ntvr/iOS-Project-Template/README.md

 It is meant to be adjusted within the project itself on per project basis.

 ## Installation
-### Create new project
 1. Start by creating new project using NTVR Single View Code project template.

-### Clone sources
-1. Navigate to your main source folder (most of the time shares the name with xcproj file).
+3. Navigate to your main source folder (most of the time shares the name with xcproj file).
-2. Copy sources from this repository using following code:
+3. Copy sources from this repository using following code:

 ```bash
 # VARIABLES